openebs-archive/openebs-docs/docs/percona.md

 ### Install the Percona XtraDB Cluster

 There is a dependency if you are enabling a monitoring service(PMM) for your PXC.
 In this case, you must install the PMM server using the following command before installing PXC.
-We have used Percona blog to enable the monitoring service.
+We have used Percona [blog](https://www.percona.com/blog/2020/07/23/using-percona-kubernetes-operators-with-percona-monitoring-and-management/) to enable the monitoring service.

-Use helm to install PMM Server
+#### Use Helm to install PMM Server

 Using helm, add the Percona chart repository and update the information for the available charts as follows:
 ```